A Digital Agency for Change Agents

 Bright PinkBright Pink is on a mission to save women’s lives from breast and ovarian cancer by empowering them to live proactively at a young age.
 Bright Pink is the only national non-profit organization focused on prevention and early detection of breast and ovarian cancer in young women.
 Bright Pink sees a world in which fewer people die from breast and ovarian cancer.
 They aim to educate and inspire women to move from awareness to action, practicing risk reduction and early detection as a part of a proactive life.
 Too Good Strategy is the digital agency that oversees all of Bright Pink's digital initiatives.
 Recently our work for an online risk assessment tool (AssessYourRisk.org) won a Webby for best user interface.

 It's Time TexasIT’S TIME TEXAS (ITT) is a non profit organization dedicated to making healthy easier.
 The cause was born as an incubator project of ACTIVELife, a group that was focused on delivering health curriculum through after school projects.
 With a vision to make a larger impact in the state of Texas and hopes of expanding nationally, the group faced a dilemma of how to make people (not just teachers) care about the cause and engage personally with their own health through ITT.
 ITT has been a long-term client we have helped with strategic planning, growth, and programmatic extension through technology.
-Over the past year, we have worked with them to create a new brand identity and to develop four new health tools (two apps, a discount program, and a hotline) to give consumers a way to directly engage with the org while fulfilling the mission.
-Because of the projected visibility of these tools, ITT has expanded it’s cause and corporate marketing reach by bringing in new state-wide and national partners.
+We have helped them create a new brand identity and to develop a multitude of digital health tools.
+Because of the visibility of these tools, ITT has expanded it’s cause and corporate marketing reach by bringing in new state-wide and national partners.
 We continue to work with IT'S TIME TEXAS to create strategic digital solutions for people and businesses looking for tangible ways to make daily healthy decisions.
+Choose Healthier and Teach Healthier mobile apps can be found in Apple App Store and Google Play Store.

 College ForwardCollege Forward (CoFo) is a nonprofit organization working with low-income and first-generation college goers to help them reach their dream of a college education.
 We have been involved with CoFo in several different capacities over the years, leading an extensive, national, user research project with high school students to understand the potential of a mobile app focused on college mentorship – we them helped them create a well-received prototype.
 We also worked with the group on the business planning for a college completion program that would allow the organization to diversify their revenue streams.
-Currently we are designing and developing a student portal for both their high school and college students to achieve more consistent success.
+We also designed and developed a student portal for both their high school and college students to achieve more consistent success.

 Seton HospitalsThe Seton Williamson and Hays Foundations needed an online revamp in order to highlight the work of their medical centers as well as showcase their commitment to their community.
 Both of the sites were stale and void of the personality of the community and the caring Foundation staff.
 The redesign of the sites focused on a manageable content strategy that elevated their outreach efforts without being overly burdensome on the staff for updates as well as a more streamlined reorganization of the architecture.
 Too Good Strategy focused on creating an architecture and extensible template system that would be applicable to both Foundations while still visually reflecting the unique communities they were serving.